OpenForgeProject/vscode-ddev-phpmd/README.md

 3. Issues will be displayed in the Problems panel and highlighted in the editor
 4. You can also manually trigger analysis using the command "DDEV PHPMD: Analyze Current File"

-## Known Issues

-- The extension requires PHPMD to be installed in your DDEV container
-- File paths must be accessible from within the DDEV container

-## Release Notes

-### 0.0.1

-- Initial release
-- Basic PHPMD integration with DDEV
-- Configurable validation triggers and rulesets
-- Support for all standard PHPMD rulesets

 ## Contributing

 If you find a bug or want to contribute to the development of this extension, please visit our [GitHub repository](https://github.com/openforgeproject/vscode-ddev-phpmd).